isabel8899/Internet.of.Things/FinalAssignment.md

   timeClient.setTimeOffset(0);
 }

-and change the number 0 to your own time zone. see in the code how.
+and change the number 0 to your own time zone.
+You can see in the notes of the code on how to fill in your own timezone.

 after this you should see the date and time in you serial monitor.
 See the picture below

 ![afbeelding](https://user-images.githubusercontent.com/95106559/198058025-546967a8-b7e4-4ad1-8ad5-aa06a97e06dd.png)

-### 4:

 # Errors

 ### wrong timezone

-The first error I got was that my serial monitor didn't gave me the correct day and time.
+The first error I got was when I tried to get the current time with the first source.
+The error was that my serial monitor didn't gave me the correct day and time.
 As you can see in the picture below.

 ![afbeelding](https://user-images.githubusercontent.com/95106559/198044269-c3735647-5d0e-491b-8a65-abf2cfdd0659.png)